Constraining to Motivate: Solution concept and refinement

-The divinity refinement proposed by \cite{BS82} places additional restrictions on the principal's off-path belief.
-We follow the treatment of \cite{FT90}.
-Suppose an action $d'$ is off-path.
-Let $P(\mu_{d'},T,t):=E[y(\mu_{d'}),T,t]$ be the principal's mixed strategy best reply to $d'$ (retention probability) with beliefs concentrated on $T$ that makes type $t$ strictly prefers $d'$ to his equilibrium strategy.
-If $P(\mu_{d'},T,c)>P(\mu_{d'},T,n)$, then $d'$ is more likely to be carried out by a noncongruent expert because the congruent one needs more retention compensation to benefit from this action.
-A sufficient condition is that the congruent expert's policy gain from deviating to $d'$ must be smaller than the noncongruent expert.
-In this case, the divinity refinement assigns probability 1 that the action $d'$ comes from the noncongruent agent.
+The divinity refinement, proposed by \citet{banks1987equilibrium} and used in the treatment by \citet{fudenberg1991game}, places additional restrictions on the principal's off-path beliefs.
+Suppose an action $d'$ is off path.
+Let $\bar{\rho}(d',T,t):=E[\rho(d') | T,t]$ be the principal's mixed strategy best reply to $d'$ (retention probability) under beliefs concentrated on $T$ that make type $t$ strictly prefer $d'$ to his equilibrium strategy.
+Here $T\subset \{c,n\}\times (\Omega \cup \{\emptyset\})$, with the second coordinate indicating whether the agent has acquired information.
+If $\bar{\rho}(d',T,c)>\bar{\rho}(d',T,n)$, then the noncongruent type is more likely to deviate to $d'$, since the congruent type requires more retention compensation to benefit.
+We use this refinement in equilibrium construction.